newchuyalong/libgdx-learning/ModelBatch.md

 public void sort (Camera camera, Array<Renderable> renderables);
 ```
 This method provides all information the `ModelBatch` has just before the actually rendering.
 It is also a very open API, you are allowed to modify the array as needed.
 This makes it possible to perform any last-minute actions (that might not be even related to sorting, like frustum culling) in this interface.
 The order of the `renderables` after this method completes, will be the order in which the render calls will be actually executed.

+## The RenderContext
+When not specified as argument, `ModelBatch` will create and manage a [`RenderContext`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/utils/RenderContext.html) for you.
+A RenderContext is used to minimize the overhead of OpenGL ES calls.
+For example, when a `Shader` requires backface culling and a previous shader enabled backface culling, then the redundant call isn't made.

+By default, ModelBatch will reset this RenderContext on both the `begin()` and `end()` method.
+However, you can specify your own `RenderContext` (which doesn't have to be a custom implementation of it).
+When you specify your own RenderContext then you're responsible for calling the `context.begin()` and `context.end()` methods.
+This allows you use the same context for multiple ModelBatch instances.